Teja0707/Database_Life_Expectancy/readme.txt

 ----- Views directory --------------

-2. "/life_expectancies" : Renders results for search
+2. "/life_expectancies" : Renders results for search query
-3. "/landing" : Talks about research project, research question and results
+3. "/landing" : Talks about research project, research question and results (First page)
 4. "/new" : Used to "Perfom Query" operations

 Example use :